intel-lab-lkp/linux/Documentation/admin-guide/sysctl/kernel.rst

 When set to 1, calls panic() after RCU stall detection messages.
 This is useful to define the root cause of RCU stalls using a vmcore.

+The default value can be configured at build time via ``CONFIG_BOOTPARAM_RCU_STALL_PANIC``.
+Runtime updates to this sysctl always override the built-in default.

 = ============================================================
 0 Do not panic() when RCU stall takes place, default behavior.
 1 panic() after printing RCU stall messages.